rshreyas16/Customer_Segmentation/README.md

 This process helps company to increase sales and therby increasing profit.

 ## Clustering Algoritm :
-This project uses Unsupervised ML algorithm (i.e) K-Means Clustering algorithm.
+This project uses Unsupervised ML algorithm (i.e) K-Means Clustering algorithm to segment the customers.